decretist/ICMCL17/paper/ICMCL17.md

-Gratian quotes the word *calumpniantibus* in the same general sense in which it had been used throughout the first millennium of Christian discourse, not in the formal canon law sense it and related terms took on during the classical period.
+Gratian quotes the word *calumpniantibus* in the same general sense in which it had been used throughout the first millennium of Christian discourse, not in the formal canon law sense it and related terms took on during the later classical period.

 Words derived from the extended family of lemmas concerned with the concept of calumny appear in two second-recension *dicta*, in C.2 q.3